 Students must attempt the Qualifying Exam no later than the fourth semester.
 Students must have completed all the core coursework requirements (i.e. the Required Courses identified on the Program of Study form) and must have a Ph.D. advisor by the time of the Qualifying Exam.
 An advisor agreement form must be on file with the Academic Office.
 In addition, students whose native language is not English, regardless of citizenship, must pass the EPI (passing score is 5+), the TOEFL iBT-speaking subsection (passing score is 24+), or the IELTS-speaking subsection (passing score is 8+) prior to attempting the Qualifying Exam.
 It is highly recommended that students complete this requirement within their first year of the Ph.D. program to avoid any surprises at the time of the Qualifying Exam.

 Qualifying Exam Statements

 In the semester prior to the Qualifying Exam, students will be asked to submit a "Qual Statement" (MS Word or PDF (must save first, then edit) version).
 This outline of research interests is forwarded to the appropriate research area committee.
 The area committee appoints three faculty members whose research matches the stated interests as the examining committee.
 However, in general, the committee will not include the thesis advisor.
 In many cases, this committee will select research papers to be studied by the candidate for the exam.
 After the Qualifying Exam Committees are announced, students are responsible for contacting their committee to schedule the exam, secure space for the exam, confirm the time and location to all committee members, and prepare necessary materials for the exam.
-Students must also inform Maggie Metzger Chappell of their exam schedule and location.
+Students must also inform Jennifer Comstockof their exam schedule and location.
 The results of the qualifying exam may be pass, fail, or conditional pass (conditions are usually requirements to take a course or two).
+Students with a "pass" result will be eligible to register for CS 599 thesis hours, effective their next term of registration.
 Qual results are reported to the Academic Office on an area-by-area basis, so it may take a week or more for a student to learn the results.

 Failed Qualifying Exam